ZSank/AndroidNotes/Compose-1.md

     - Column is a simple composable.
     - Child composable are placed inside it's body.
     - It is used to arrange the children composable in a single column.
+    - It is like stacking blocks from top to bottom.
 - Simple column code
     ``` kotlin
     @Composable